-POSITION: The City of Coconut Creek opposes legislation that restricts, reduces, or eliminates municipal revenues generated under the Local Business Tax.
-(FLC) The City supports legislation that would simplify the review of business tax from an equity perspective.
+POSITION: The City of Coconut Creek opposes HB 609, as it is currently written, and any legislation that restricts, reduces, or eliminates municipal revenues generated under the Local Business Tax.
+The City supports legislation that would simplify the review of business tax from an equity perspective (FLC).